 This is the biggest one.

-Full-time knowledge work – especially corporate jobs with meetings, email management, and context switching – consumes far more energy than most people realize.
-Gloria Mark’s research found that office workers switch contexts approximately every 10.5 minutes [9], and her research on interrupted work confirmed that fragmented attention produces measurable increases in stress and cognitive load [4].
-By the end of a demanding workday, you’re not just tired – you’re cognitively depleted.
+Full-time knowledge work, especially corporate jobs with meetings, email management, and context switching, consumes far more energy than most people realize.
+Gloria Mark’s research found that the constant interruptions of office work bring measurable increases in stress, frustration, and effort [4].
+By the end of a demanding workday, you’re not just tired.
+You’re cognitively depleted.

-Cal Newport’s framework in Deep Work argues that most knowledge workers can sustain roughly 3-4 hours of genuine focus capacity per day [6].
-Your full-time job consumes most of it.
+Cal Newport observes in Deep Work that even highly trained experts tend to sustain only a few hours of genuine focus per day, with roughly four hours as a common ceiling [6].
+Your full-time job consumes most of that capacity.
 So what’s left at 7pm is recovery time, not productivity time.

 The mistake is treating evening and weekend hours as equivalent.
 They’re not.
 An hour of focus Saturday morning at your secondary peak is worth more than three hours Sunday night when you’re depleted.